Pouya-L/api-support-challenge/android/README.md

 **File**: `PostAdapter.kt`
 **Fix**:
-The `getItemCount()v method was returning `0`, causing the RecyclerView to display no items.
+The `getItemCount()` method was returning `0`, causing the RecyclerView to display no items.
 Updated it to return the size of the `postList`.
 ```kotlin
 override fun getItemCount(): Int = postList.size
 ```